 If these suggestions do not improve your symptoms, call your doctor to discuss the use of prescription medications that help minimize nausea and vomiting.

 Staying healthy during pregnancy is important.
-However, if you did not exercise regularly prior to pregnancy, now is not the time to start.
+However, if you did not exercise regularly prior to pregnancy, now is not the time to start an intense new program.
 Below are some helpful hints for exercising.
 It is recommended that you not resume exercise until a pregnancy ultrasound reveals a fetus with a heartbeat.
 If you have any questions, consult with your physician.

 The following is an introduction to some of the more common prenatal tests that may be offered to you by your obstetrician.
 You should discuss the pros and cons of these tests with your obstetrician at your first prenatal visit.

 The BUN exam includes blood tests and an ultrasound exam.
 It is performed between 11 and 14 weeks of pregnancy to detect the risk of Down syndrome and some other chromosome abnormalities, such as Trisomy 18.

 An ultrasound exam, called a nuchal translucency screening, is used to measure the skin thickness at the back of the neck of the fetus.
 This helps determine the risk of a chromosomal abnormality.

 The results of the nuchal translucency screening are then combined with those of the blood tests and the mother's age to assess the risk for the fetus.
 In the first trimester this combined test detects Down syndrome in about 85% of cases.
 When the nuchal translucency thickness is increased, the fetus may have a heart defect or a genetic condition.
 In this case, your doctor may suggest further testing such as a level II ultrasound, amniocentesis, or chorionic villus sampling.

 This test may be somewhat less accurate if you are pregnant with multiples.

 If you are pregnant with the assistance of a donor egg, you should let your physician know the age of the egg donor for the BUN test result to be accurate.